fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 - McKay Jenkins, _Food Fight: GMOs and the Future of the America_, 1--46 (Prologue; Are GMOs Safe?).

 {% include alert.html class='danger' title='Reading reflection' text="
 Not really a weekly reflection, but a focus on just Friday's reading.
 What are the 4 or 5 most interesting ideas you came across in terms of understanding GMO safety?
 How can these chapters help us think and talk about it more productively?
+How do the questions of safety posed here relate to the Carson reading for Wednesday?
 "%}

-## Week 12: Secret Ingredients and Regulation
+## Week 12: Secret Ingredients, Relative Risk, and Regulation
 We assume our food is safe.
-We assume that corporations that sell us food aren't adulterating it or defrauding us.
-History shows that these are not always good assumptions.
+We assume that corporations that sell us food or nutritional supplements aren't adulterating it, that the labels are accurate, and that claims about health benefits aren't entirely fictitious.
+History shows that these are not good assumptions.
+This week we focus a little less on health per se and more about health claims, regulation, and safety---obviously continuing our line of inquiry from last week.

-Because I suspect there will be some distraction with the election and its aftermath, we have a lighter week this week with nothing due before Friday.
+Because I suspect there will be some distraction with the election (including its aftermath), we have a slightly slighter week this week with nothing due before Friday---but you'll want to have gotten the two readings done before then you so you can write your Friday reflection.

+One of the main takeaways from the readings (which can get a bit lost in the regulatory detail) is that the responsibility of knowing if a given supplement or food additive is safe, or that a product has the nutritional benefit that a label or package might claim, has largely been placed almost entirely on the consumer.
+If you've learned anything in this class, you've probably picked up on the near impossibility of that actually happening given the conflicting science, rhetoric, values in dietary advice.

-{% include alert.html class='warning' title='NO READING REFLECTIONS' text="
+{% include alert.html class='warning' title='Nothing due before Friday' text="
-No M/W reading responses due this week!
-There is a basic reading quiz for Monday.
-There is a different kind of weekly reflection type thing due on Friday to tie everything together.
+No daily reading assignments, but make sure your weekly reflection clearly engages with the two readings this week!
 "%}

-### Mon 11/2
+Questions to keep in mind with the readings---questions you'll want to consider before crafting your Friday reflection (and for other stuff like the final as well):
+- What kinds of arguments have industry made to influence federal regulation?
+- How is science used to determine safety?
+- Why do we need food dyes anyway?
+Why is there so much extra stuff in our food anyway?
+- If the FDA is concerned about safety (avoiding poisoning, basically), and the FTC is concerned about commerce, who is looking out for our health?
+- We consider a lot of dietary advice (moderation!) more like common sense than expert advice.
+Is it common sense how deceptive labels can be?
+Sure, everyone recognizes the power of marketing and advertising---but are they influential anyway?

+### Read before Friday
-- Marion Nestle, _Food Politics: How the Food Industry Influences Nutrition and Health_, Chapter 10: "Science Versus Supplements", 219--246.
+- Marion Nestle, _Food Politics: How the Food Industry Influences Nutrition and Health_, Chapter 10: "Science Versus Supplements", 219--235; skim 236--244; 245--246.
+What specifically in the regulatory process of supplements might give you pause about their safety or efficacy?

+- Wendee Nicole, "Secret Ingredients", _Environmental Health Perspectives_ 121.6 (2013): A126--A133.
+This article is about food additives and the sketchy regulations (and the uses of science) that govern them and their safety.
+There's a quote in the article: "Whether a food ingredient is GRAS (generally recognized as safe) depends on the general recognition of safety, not on safety per se".
+What are the implications of GRAS for food safety and regulation?

+### Stuff to skim through
 - United States Congress.
 [House Select Committee To Investigate the Use of Chemicals in Food Products](https://babel.hathitrust.org/cgi/pt?id=mdp.39015077053083&view=1up&seq=448). _Chemicals In Food Products_.
 U.S. Govt.
 Print.
 Off., 195152, 1472--1478.

-{% include alert.html class='danger' title='Reading Quiz' text="
-Just a basic reading quiz for today to make sure we're keeping up!
-"%}

-### Wed 11/4
+This record of proceedings shows how nuanced arguments about the use of chemicals can be.
+After reading Nestle and Nicole, who make it seem obvious how government and industry can be at odds, you can see for yourself how NOT OBVIOUS it really is.
 - NPR, _All Things Considered_ (host Ari Shapiro talks with author Deborah Blum), [How A 19th Century Chemist Took On The Food Industry With A Grisly Experiment](https://www.npr.org/sections/thesalt/2018/10/08/654066794/how-a-19th-century-chemist-took-on-the-food-industry-with-a-grisly-experiment) (October 8, 2018).
+This is more for fun and to see how serious debates about government's role in regulation (and need for it) goes all the way back to the early 1900s.

 ### Fri 11/6
-- Wendee Nicole, "Secret Ingredients", _Environmental Health Perspectives_ 121.6 (2013): A126--A133.

-{% include alert.html class='danger' title='DEBATE!' text="
+{% include alert.html class='danger' title='Another rhetorical analysis' text="
-In this assignment, you're going to debate yourself.
-Use the evidence and reasoning and history in the articles to argue in 5-6 bullet points (see [week 8](weeks/8) to refresh your memory of what I'm looking for) that government should play a WEAKER (than it does now) role in regulating  ingredients in food.
-Then, flip positions and provide 5-6 bullet points on why government should play a STRONGER role.

-MAKE SURE YOUR ARGUMENTS REFLECTS ALL THE READINGS FOR THIS WEEK!
-Posts that offer only opinions without reference to the course will be graded VERY LOW.
-As always, specific examples are a very good idea.
+You won't be surprised that industry lobbying has created looser governmental regulations that people might want or assume is in place for our health.
+So make sure you go beyond that in your analysis to look more carefully at HOW (historically) that has come to pass.

+From the _Council of Responsible Nutrition_ (an entity that isn't as neutral as it sounds; it's a prominent lobbying group for the supplement industry---but what a great name!), read [this brief comparison of Food and Dietary Supplement Regulations](https://www.crnusa.org/resources/food-and-dietary-supplement-regulations-compared).

+Use BOTH THE NESTLE AND NICOLE READINGS to evaluate the language/rhetoric in the CRN document.
+How does the CRN portray federal regulation compared to how our class readings do?
+Does it seem stronger or weaker?
+What things show up in the readings this week, but not in this comparison?
+Does history itself tell us something important beyond what the regulations are right now?

+BE SPECIFIC in your use of Nestle and Nicole in your analysis!
 "%}